 You have many places where you can cut corners to save money—pressure cookers aren’t one of them.
 The issue with buying a used pressure cooker at a flea market or pawn shop comes from how you could be buying damaged products.
 Bargain bin pressure cookers will hand you the older models, known for explosions and malfunctions.
-The technology nowadays has improved at an insane rate.
+Technology nowadays has improved at an insane rate.
 Don’t risk your life over a few dollars less.

 Tip #7: Read the Instruction Manual

 Many times, you can get along without reading the instruction manual, but you should always read the instruction manual of a pressure cooker.
 You want to see that you have used it right.
 Improper usage of a pressure cooker can lead to explosions.
 While one pressure cooker might let you do things a certain way, another one won’t allow the same thing.
 It could cause an explosion.

-Reading the manual has one other benefit: You can make the most use out of it.
+Reading the manual has one other benefit: You can make the most use of it.
 Many times, you may see features that you don’t know how to use, so you skip them.
 The instruction manual highlights everything that you can do with your pressure cooker.